gsauthof/dracut-sshd/README.md

 Finally regenerate the initramfs:

     # dracut -f -v

-Note that Ubuntu's dracut defaults to an initramfs filename that is incompatible with Ubuntu's grub default initrd settings ... m( Thus, on Ubuntu one has to explicitly specify the initramfs filename like this:

-    # dracut -f -v /boot/initrd.img-$(uname -r)

 Verify that this `sshd` module is included.
 Either via inspecting the verbose output or via `lsinitrd`, e.g.: